Portarlington Flood Relief Scheme (FRS)

 Summary

-Please be advised that personnel from Holly Arboriculture Ltd. working on behalf of Laois County Council for the Portarlington Flood Relief Scheme, will be on site in the coming weeks to conduct field surveys for trees.
-Information from these surveys will be used to inform the development of the designs and the environmental assessments of the Scheme.
+Personnel from O'Donnell Environmental working on behalf of Laois County Council for the Portarlington Flood Relief Scheme, are conducting field surveys for bats.
+Information from this survey will be used to inform the development of the environmental assessments of the Scheme.

 We would be grateful if you could support our survey by granting access to your land or by providing information on any existing constraints.